 - Museums Journal

 Competition is intense and staff turnover is low.
-Many jobs are never advertised but are filled through word of mouth, selective networking or speculative applications.
+Jobs may be filled through word of mouth, selective networking or speculative applications.

-Training is mainly on the job and may include shadowing other managers or more experienced colleagues to gain skills related to dealing with artists and clients, framing pictures or installing exhibitions, as well as studying to gain administrative or secretarial skills.
+Training is mainly on the job and may include shadowing other managers or more experienced colleagues to gain skills related to dealing with artists and clients, framing pictures or installing exhibitions.

-Even in the larger and longer established galleries, there is very little movement as people tend to stay with one company for long periods.
-It may be possible to move to a larger gallery once experience has been gained in smaller galleries.
+Even in the larger and longer-established galleries, there is very little movement as people tend to stay with one company for long periods.
+It may be possible to move to a larger gallery once you've got experience in smaller galleries.

-However, career development in larger galleries is more clearly defined.
-There is a lot more scope to specialise in a particular field of art.
+However, career development in larger galleries is more clearly defined and there's more scope to specialise in a particular field of art.
 At gallery director level, you'll work at a strategic level, with responsibility for policy and the overall development and reputation of the gallery.